jacekturek/fuzyecon/preference_relation.md

 > variables <- set(preference = c(x=20, y=30, z=50), sd = 2)

+Fuzzy rule may be which vector (shopping cart) is selected:

+....... code

 The example of fuzzy function is normal function with any standard deviation:

 (img will be here from R)